nextflow-io/nextflow/docs/process.md

 }
 ```

-In the above example, the process will execute one of the script fragments depending on the value of the `mode` parameter.
-By default it will execute the `tcoffee` command, but changing the `mode` variable will cause a different branch to be executed.
+In the above example, the process will execute one of several scripts depending on the value of the `mode` parameter.
+By default it will execute the `tcoffee` command.

 (process-template)=